paularah/waggle-AST/README.md

 ##                                           Problem Background

 According to Wikipedia, there are over 700 programming languages with Javascript and Python being the two most popular.
 Javascript versatility in the web and python's versatility across multiple domains have made them a popular choice of language for programmers.
 There exists some similarities between both languages.
 Both JavaScript and Python are interpreted, high-level languages, and support multiple modern paradigms of programming like object-oriented and functional programming.
 Since 1995 when Sun Microsystems first championed the "Write once, run anywhere" philosophy, many other programming languages have evolved to allow the same source code to be compiled different target machines. software kits like google's flutter allow the same source to be used for android, iOS, Windows, Mac, Linux, Google Fuchsia, and the web.
-This philosophy is the main driver behind the quest to solve this problem, a sort of "Write once, translate, and use anywhere.
+This philosophy is the main driver behind the quest to solve this problem, a sort of "Write once, translate, and use anywhere".

 ##                                   Solution Requirement